UgoLomoio/E-ABIN/README.md

-Install requirements:
+Install requirements for cuda users:

-pip install -r requirements.txt -c constraints.txt
+pip install -r requirementscuda.txt -c constraints.txt

+Install requirements for other users:

+pip install -r requirements.txt

 Not working on Python 3.12

-Tested on 3.10
+Tested on Python 3.10

+How to run:

+python app.py

 =======
 # ADIN